On a class of logarithmic Schr\"odinger equations via perturbation method: Introduction

-\begin{Remark}In contrast to previous strategies for the logarithmic Schr\"odinger equation—such as working in a specially tailored Orlicz-type space to restore smoothness, penalizing the logarithmic term near the origin, applying nonsmooth critical point theory to lower semicontinuous functionals, splitting $I$ into a $C^{1}$ part plus a convex l.s.c.\ part, or continuing from power nonlinearities $|u|^{p}$ as $p\to2^{+}$—the present paper introduces a \emph{$p$-Laplacian perturbation at the level of the equation}:
+\begin{Remark} In contrast to previous strategies for the logarithmic Schr\"odinger equation---such as working in a specially tailored Orlicz-type space to restore smoothness, penalizing the logarithmic term near the origin, applying nonsmooth critical point theory to lower semicontinuous functionals, splitting $I$ into a $C^{1}$ part plus a convex lower semicontinuous\ part, or continuing from power nonlinearities $|u|^{q}$ as $q\to2^{+}$---the present paper introduces a $L^p$-perturbation at the level of the equation: